pyohio/pyohio-static-website/2023/src/pages/speaking/speaker-info.md

 the work of others.

-We will make every effort to provide accommodations for speakers and attendees of all abilities---all we ask is that you let us know so we can prepare accordingly.
+We will make every effort to provide accommodations for speakers and attendees of all abilities -- all we ask is that you let us know so we can prepare accordingly.

 PyOhio is a conference in support of the local programmer community.
 We